-However, cats and dogs are known to spread diseases to each other, such as ringworm and the common.
-If you own a dog and a cat, it may be best to keep them separate from each other if one is sick.
-As a safety precaution, it eliminates any cross-contamination.
+However, cats and dogs are known to spread diseases to each other, such as ringworm.
+If you own a dog and a cat, it may be best to keep them separate from each other if one is sick, as a safety precaution.
+It eliminates any cross-contamination.
 The precaution is validated by the fact that influenza is constantly evolving and changing.
-Meaning, while dogs may not be susceptible to cat flu currently, this could change within time.
-The morphing abilities of the flu are the biggest reason as to why it’s so feared and can cause pandemics.
+This means that while dogs may not be susceptible to cat flu currently, this could change within time.
+The morphing abilities of the flu are the biggest reason as to why it can cause pandemics.

 Does My Dog Have the Flu?

-It’s a common and valid question may pet owners may ask.
-Especially since a dog with kennel cough, basically the common cold for dogs, will show the same symptoms as a dog with the flu.
+It’s a common and valid question many pet owners ask.
+A dog with kennel cough, for example, will show the same symptoms as a dog with the flu.

 Perhaps surprisingly, symptoms of the flu in dogs are pretty similar to our own battle with seasonal flu.
-Your dog may exhibit signs of reduced appetite, coughing, lots of sleeping, and even fever.
+Your dog may exhibit signs of reduced appetite, coughing, loss of sleep, and even fever.
 Any of these signs, especially when combined, should be checked out by a veterinarian.

-The flu is a viral infection that is contracted through respiratory interaction (coughing, kissing, sneezing).
-Especially those adorable licking-kisses puppies tend to give each other may lead to the spread of flu.
+The flu is a viral infection that is contracted through respiratory interaction (coughing, sneezing).
 A weak immune system and abnormal changes in weather are thought to add to one’s susceptibility to influenza.

 How do I Treat My Dog’s Flu?

 Proper care when your pup is down with the flu is key in their healing process.
-Typically, flu may run its course, but in some cases, it can become more severe and even be fatal.
-Therefore, it’s important to take a pet in if they exhibit signs of influenza.
+Typically, the flu may run its course, but in some cases, it can become more severe and even be fatal.
+Therefore, it’s important to take a pet to the vet if they exhibit signs of influenza.

 The best thing you can do for a dog with flu is to keep them hydrated and practice proper administration of medications prescribed by a veterinarian.
 You can ask the vet about influenza shots, as well.
 However, canine flu is not seasonal as human flu typically is.
-With dogs having the ability to come down with the flu year-round, more than one shot per year may be necessary.
+With dogs, the ability to come down with the flu year-round makes more than one shot per year necessary.

 How is the Flu in Dogs Similar to the Flu in Cats?